ENGAGEMENT FOR GLASGOW FOOD GROWING STRATEGY

 A series of 3 events which built on each other were designed and facilitated as part of this research.
 They aimed to explore questions that became increasingly progressive in terms of their understanding of what urban growing involves and encompasses.
 The findings were interpreted and analysed for two outcomes:

 - A conclusion for each locality focused on that area’s existing potential / stage in urban growing

 - Contribute findings to the City Wide strategy.

 We used a range of ‘co-design’ tools - where the end user and other stakeholders are involved from the outset - to engage with local stakeholders to deliver a supported, endorsed and positive outcome and strategy for community growing and allotments.
 The following tools were used at each event:

 - Semi-structured user interviews

 - Snapshot survey

-The engagement focus will be to look into latent demand by reaching out to the wider community/(ies) and garner feedback and analyse whether the support is there for urban growing in the whole range of forms either available or aspirational.
-The engagement event focuses on testing demand for growing, exploring whether there is an appetite for involvement of any sort in urban growing in the area.
-The emphasis is to engage beyond those already involved in urban growing, to cross cut 'gardeners' and 'non-garners' alike, while inspiring all attendees in opportunities of urban growing and to gather information on the need and demand for additional growing opportunities.
+The engagement focus was to look into latent demand by reaching out to the wider communities and garner feedback and analyse whether the support is there for urban growing in the whole range of forms either available or aspirational.
+The engagement events focused on testing demand for growing, exploring whether there is an appetite for involvement of any sort in urban growing in the area.
+The emphasis was to engage beyond those already involved in urban growing, to cross cut 'gardeners' and 'non-garners' alike, while inspiring all attendees in opportunities of urban growing and to gather information on the need and demand for additional growing opportunities.